 As we covered above, motorhome or travel trailer beds are often made from several materials.

-An RV mattress company will likely use multiple materials to create the perfect comfort combination.
+Most use multiple materials to create the perfect comfort combination.

 Material selection is a personal preference.

 Some sleepers don't like the feel of memory foam.

 Others will swear that they must have coils in their bed, or it isn't an actual mattress.

 Side sleepers like a different firmness than back sleepers.
 And on and on it goes.